eucap/Project_made4you/README.md

    • "Made4You" uses encryption and secure servers to protect user data.
    • Regular security audits are conducted to ensure the integrity of the website.
 8. Intellectual Property Policy
-   • All content on the website, including text, images, and logos, is the property of "Made4You" and is protected by copyright laws.
-   • Users may not use any content from the website without written permission from "Made4You".
+   Content Attribution:
+   This project uses images, text, and other materials sourced from various websites.
+The content is used solely for personal, non-commercial purposes.
+We do not claim ownership or copyright over the materials sourced from other sites.
+   Fair Use:
+   The content used in this project falls under the doctrine of fair use, as it is intended for educational and personal use without any commercial intent.
+   Third-Party Content:
+   If you are the owner of any content used in this project and believe it has been used inappropriately, please contact us, and we will promptly address your concerns.
+   Disclaimer: This project is intended as a personal endeavor, and no commercial benefit is derived from it.
+All third-party content is used in good faith, and no copyright infringement is intended.
 9. Licenses
    • Include any third-party licenses for software or code used in the website, such as open-source licenses for libraries or frameworks.

-Appendix B: Sample API Endpoints
+## Appendix B: Sample API Endpoints

-User Management:
+# User Management:

 • POST /api/users/signup: Registers a new user.
 • POST /api/users/login: Authenticates a user.
 • GET /api/users/profile: Fetches the user's profile.
 • PUT /api/users/address: Updates the user's address.

-Product Management:
+# Product Management:

 • GET /api/products: Fetches all products.
 • POST /api/products: Adds a new product.
 • GET /api/products/:id: Fetches a specific product by ID.
 • DELETE /api/products/:id: Deletes a product by ID.
 • GET /api/products/search: Searches products based on a query.

-Order Management:
+# Order Management:

 • POST /api/orders: Places a new order.
 • GET /api/orders: Fetches all orders (Admin only).
 • GET /api/orders/user: Fetches orders for the logged-in user.
 • DELETE /api/orders/:id: Deletes an order by ID.

-Wishlist Management:
+# Wishlist Management:

 • POST /api/wishlist: Adds a product to the wishlist.
 • GET /api/wishlist: Fetches the user's wishlist.
 • DELETE /api/wishlist/:productId: Removes a product from the wishlist by product ID.

-Appendix C: Installation Guide
+## Appendix C: Installation Guide

-MongoDB Installation:
+# MongoDB Installation:

 1. Download MongoDB from mongodb.com.
 2. Follow installation instructions for your operating system.